-Large-scale constructions also cause large environmental changes (e.g. Hjorth et al., 1998).
+Large-scale constructions also cause large environmental changes (e.g. Hjorth et. al., 1998).
 Thus, environmental concerns about dams and reservoirs are not pointless.
-However, the problems may not be irreversible and unresolvable.
-For example, recently, Vörösmarty et al. (2010) imply that negative impacts of dams can be reversed: "Engineers . . . can re-work dam operating rules to maintain economic benefits while simultaneously conveying adaptive environmental flows for biodiversity."
+However, the problems may not be irreversible and irresolvable.
+For example, recently, Vörösmarty et al. (2010), imply that negative impacts of dams can be reversed: "Engineers ... can re-work dam operating rules to maintain economic benefits while simultaneously conveying adaptive environmental flows for biodiversity".

 In this respect, the environmental concerns and criticisms have helped explore and find solutions for real problems.
-These include:

-- (a) improved ecological functioning (permanent flow for habitats downstream of dams, improved conditions for habitats in reservoirs, passages of migratory fish); - (b) re-naturalization of outflow regime (see Fig. 14); - (c) sediment management by appropriate design and operation (sediment routing, by-pass or passthrough, sediment dredging and transport downstream; e.g. Alam, 2004); and - (d) revision (increase) of non-emptied reservoir storage for improved quality of water, ecosystems and landscape.
+These include (a) improved ecological functioning (permanent flow for habitats downstream of dams, improved conditions for habitats in reservoirs, passages of migratory fish); (b) re-naturalization of outflow regime (see Fig. 15); (c) sediment management by appropriate design and operation (sediment routing, by-pass or pass-through, sediment dredging and transport downstream; e.g. Alam, 2004); (d) revision (increase) of non-emptied reservoir storage for improved quality of water, ecosystems and landscape.

-The latter point has been studied by Christofides et al. (2005) using as a case study the Plastiras Reservoir in Greece (Fig. 12, upper), which has an interesting story of changes.
-The project was designed for hydropower, but later, as it also provided water for irrigation and as the economy of the area became dependent on the water of the reservoir, the social and political pressure gradually shifted the reservoir's main objective; by 1990, it was the irrigation needs that dictated water management, reducing power production to a sideeffect, and halving the economic value of the energy produced.
-Meanwhile, the scenery, combined with the geographical accessibility of the lake, attracted visitors and gradually tourist resorts were developed near the reservoir.
-The level and quality of water in the reservoir greatly affect the attractiveness of the area, and this resulted in pressures to keep the water level high, or increase the non-emptied storage and reduce withdrawals.
+The latter point has been studied by Christofides et al. (2005) using as a case study the Plastiras reservoir (Fig. 13, upper), which has an interesting story of changes.
+The project was designed for hydropower but later, as it provided also water for irrigation and as the economy of the area became dependent on the water of the reservoir, the social and political pressure gradually shifted the reservoir's main objective; by 1990 it was the irrigation needs that dictated water management, reducing power production to a side-effect, and halving the economic value of the energy produced.
+Meanwhile the scenery, combined with the geographical accessibility of the lake, attracted visitors and gradually tourist resorts were developed near the reservoir.
+The level and quality of water in the reservoir greatly affects the attractiveness of the area, and this resulted in pressures to keep the water level high, or increase the non-emptied storage and reduce withdrawals.
 This gave the environmental conservation high importance.
-Ecotourism attained high priority in the reservoir management and the place has become very popular even among "green" supporters, who sometimes overlook that it is not a natural lake but an artificial reservoir created by a large dam, and that one of the functions of this reservoir is the interbasin transfer, quite similar to the more contemporary Acheloos plan (or "crime") discussed earlier.
+Ecotourism attained high priority in the reservoir management and the place has become very popular even by 'green' supporters who sometimes miss that it is not a natural lake but an artificial reservoir created by a large dam and that one of the functions of this reservoir is the interbasin transfer, quite similar to the more contemporary Acheloos plan (or 'crime') discussed above.
 The story highlights the multi-purpose character, the wide range of options, and the flexibility of the management and adaptability to societal and environmental needs, of large-scale projects, which can hardly be met in small-scale ones.